 To address these actual or potential conflicts of interest, we will invest (or recommend the investment of) client assets in Affiliated Investment Vehicles only when such investments are consistent with a client's investment objectives, policies, guidelines and restrictions.
 Also, we will waive or reimburse a Separate Account client for the client's share of the advisory fees, if any, paid to us or the other Advisory Companies by an Affiliated Investment Vehicle into which we invest the client's assets as required by our policies and applicable law.
-(Please refer to "Conflicts of Interest Relating to Uninvested Cash Positions" and "Conflicts of Interest Relating to Affiliated Investment Vehicles" in this section for further information.)
+(Please refer to "Conflicts of Interest Relating to the Selection of Investment Vehicles Used for Cash Management Purposes" and "Conflicts of Interest Relating to Affiliated Investment Vehicles" in this section for further information.)
 Federated Investment Counseling's trade allocation and directed brokerage policies prohibit the consideration of the compensation or other benefits received by us or our affiliates, or by any of our officers or employees, when allocating trades among participating client accounts.
 This includes a prohibition on investment personnel from considering an intermediary's sale of Federated Hermes mutual fund or ETF shares when allocating trades to broker/dealers.